-Our residency program accepts applications through the Electronic Residency Application Service (ERAS) and participates in the National Residency Matching Program.
-ERAS collects the required materials and then transmits these documents from your medical school to our residency program.
+Our residency program accepts applications through the Electronic Residency Application Service (ERAS) and participates in the National Residency Matching Program (NRMP).
+ERAS collects the required materials and then transmits these documents from your medical school to our program.

 Our application deadline is Dec.
 31; however, we strongly encourage you to submit your application by the end of October, since our interview schedule fills quickly.

 Please provide the following documents to ERAS:

 - Personal statement

 - Three letters of recommendation (at least one from an internal medicine practitioner)

 We do not require any materials beyond those you submit to ERAS and we ask that you do not send any additional material unless we request them from you directly.

 USMLE & COMLEX Scores

 We expect that you will have passed either your USMLE or COMLEX Step I before applying.
 We require that you pass Step II and Step II-CS before you can enter our program.
 Therefore, we recommend that you take and pass these exams before applying.
 If you are a candidate from an Osteopathic Medical School, you should submit your COMLEX scores; you may also submit USMLE scores, but this is not required.